wp-plugins/ultimate-live-chat/readme.txt

 * Lifetime support & updates included - Lifetime upgrades and support included with every license because we stand behind our product 200%!

 == Upgrade Notice ==
+= 1.2 =
+To upgrade simply uninstall the old version and then install the new version.

 = 1.1 =
 To upgrade simply uninstall the old version and then install the new version.